APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/24-07-2024(50).png)

 ### Task 3: Test the web app

+In this task, you will test the functionality of the deployed web app by browsing it through the Azure Portal

 1. Now, go to the **Overview** of the Azure Web App, click on Browse, and open the web app.